 On Friday morning, delegates have the option to come visit Georgetown University’s campus, one of the oldest and most prestigious universities in the nation.
 NAIMUN staffers will lead tours during which delegates can take a picture in front of the iconic Healy Hall and learn about the diverse opportunities that Georgetown offers.
 Keep your eyes peeled and you might even catch a glimpse of our beloved mascot, Jack the Bulldog!

 In Conference Programming

-Committee Speakers Some committees have the opportunity to host a specialist from a field relevant to their topic, often ambassadors or policy makers, to speak with the delegates about the realities of international relations.
+Most committees will have the opportunity to host a specialist from a field relevant to their topic, often ambassadors or policy makers, to speak with the delegates about the realities of international relations.
 This allows the delegates an exciting opportunity to see how the debates and decision they are making in committee are mirrored in the real world.
 Past committee speakers have included:

 - Victor Cha, former Director for Asian Affairs at the National Security Council

 - Jeff Leen, assistant managing editor for The Washington Post investigations unit